hipe/tmx/lib/skylab/subsystem/doc/issues/001-the-lib-adapter-layer-narrative.md

 names.)

-• the "Lib_" style may be perceived as more "direct" and less "magical"
+• the "Lib_" style may be perceived as more "direct" and less "magical" and..

   • when someone says "what is going on here", they may be more likely to answer their own question with this style

+  • because a lib module is nothing more than a hash-like collection of procs, they can be thrown around easily as functions that are first-class objects, making it trivial to nest different 'lib' nodes in the same big subsystem, and to 'inherit' downwards certain elements from super-libs to sub-libs.

 • the "Library_" style may be seen as easier to read